Tried and True: French Toast Bread Pudding

 • 6 large eggs

-• 1 teaspoon pure vanilla extract (I used my favorite Mexican Vanilla extract)
+• 1 teaspoon of pure vanilla extract (I used my favorite Mexican Vanilla extract)

 • 1/4 teaspoon kosher salt